BodyPusher · Small Space Workout Hub

 How much space do you need?

-Before choosing a workout, think about how much open floor space you actually have.
+Before choosing a workout, look at how much open floor space you actually have.
 You do not need a full room, but you do need enough clearance to move safely.

 Space Available What Usually Fits Good Routine Type